raptis-p/Exercise6_pSet1_AI_TUC/README.md

 This exercise attempts to solve cryptarithmetic puzzles using CSP solvers.

-Currently only works with Backtracking Strategy, others will be implemented as time passes.
+Currently only works with Backtracking Strategy, others may be implemented as time passes.

 Main Class is named Main, for compiling and executing purposes.